 Supporting buildings, laboratories, medical clinic, metal shops and others were all set in place.

-As in many industries of that time, adopting a paternalistic business model, all the infrastructures for it’s workers were also built, namely a worker’s neighborhood.
+As in many industries of that time, adopting a paternalistic business model, all the infrastructures for workers were also built, namely a worker’s neighborhood.

 Later in 1912, CUF invests in the copper sulphate and elemental sulphur productions, two important products for the wine industry and vineyards protection along with the Bordeaux Mixture.